 There’s no guarantee you will not have delays or problems with any technical project.
-But I can speak from experience that having a good technical project manager leading your project team will increase your odds for success!
+But I can speak from experience that having an excellent technology project manager leading your project team will increase your odds of success!

-When scoping a project it’s critical to understand technology and the complexity of making things work together.
-And probably the most important task for a TPM is setting realistic expectations with the business and stakeholders.
+When scoping a project, it’s critical to understand the technology and the complexity of making things work together.
+And probably an essential task for a TPM is setting realistic expectations with the business and stakeholders.

 Sure you can have someone give bogus delivery dates because they don’t know any better, but that only leads to frustration due to long weekends to redo work, additional costs for add-ons, and RED status updates because of slippage.